Skip to Content Top

 This is why it is always recommended to seek the help of an experienced Connecticut employment lawyer before signing your severance agreement.
 Severance agreements are not a one-off offer and can be negotiated per Connecticut severance pay laws.
 Our attorneys will help you determine if the verbiage you’re agreeing to is acceptable and that you’re protected.
 We can help negotiate the possibility of more money, an extension on your health insurance, and other beneficial add-ons.

-Your Rights in Connecticut
+Know Your Rights: Severance Packages in Connecticut

 Connecticut severance pay laws indicate employers are not legally required to offer you a severance package, but the offer of one means we can help negotiate on your behalf.
 Our team of employment lawyers can take the brunt off of you when it comes to communicating with your former employer and can help you craft the severance agreement into something that is mutually beneficial.